mmistakes/so-simple-theme/_mnprdocs/style-presets.md

 Use the `Filter presets` field to filter presets by name, and the drop-down on the right to filter by style.

+The following options give you more refined control over the loading process:

+* **Load world scale** - Whether to load the _world scale_ setting from the style.
+By default this is unchecked and the current world scale will be preserved when loading the style.
+* **Load quality** -  Whether to load the _quality_ setting from the style.
+If this is unchecked, the current quality setting will be preserved when loading the style.
+* **Load attributes** - Whether to load the main attributes of the style preset.
+This is on by default, but you can uncheck this option if you want to load only the substrates.
+* **Load substrates** - Whether to load the substrate-related settings.
+If this is unchecked, the current substrate settings will be preserved when loading the style.

 ## Deleting presets
 Presets can be deleted at any time.
 1. Select the preset that you would like to delete